 Whatever time of the year, we can be struck down by coughs, colds, congestion and sniffles!

-This post gives instructions for you to make a remedy that I believe is the best homemade herbal cough syrup
+This post gives instructions for you to make a remedy that I believe is the best homemade herbal cough syrup ever!

 It is a perfect natural home remedy which can be used for all of the family.

-The First Type Is The Dry Tickle Cough
+The First Type Is The Dry Tickle Cough.

 Dry coughs can be caused by a variety of factors.
 Most often they are caused because of the common cold.
 However dry cough may also signify laryngitis, asthma, bronchitis, upper respiratory tract infections, sinusitis or even pneumonia.

-The Second Type Is The Wet Phlegm Cough
+The Second Type Is The Wet Phlegm Cough.

 These wet phlegm coughs are usually associated with excess mucus in your upper respiratory tract and normally due to the already present symptoms of common cold or the flu.
-However it may also be caused by allergy and / or hay fever.
+However they may also be caused by allergy and / or hay fever.

 Hot steam style remedies are a great treatment for these wet coughs.
 Hot tea, soups, taking a bath, and having a steam (inhaling steam through nasal passage) all helps to loosen phlegm and break up congestion.